adamstas/material-fingerprint-app/README.md

 ## Acknowledgements

-This software was created with the support of the **Faculty of Information Technology, Czech Technical University in Prague (FIT CTU)** – fit.cvut.cz
+This software was created with the support of the **Faculty of Information Technology, Czech Technical University in Prague (FIT CTU)** – www.fit.cvut.cz

 ![FIT CTU logo](fit_logo.jpg)